Often struggling for cash? Stretch your salary by cutting out these unnecessary purchases and expenses.

 Many of us end up buying something on a whim as a result, so if you think you’ll be bored at the airport, it might be cheaper to take a book (you could even take one from a book swap).

 It's a rapidly-dying technology: nowadays you can get smartphone can do as good a job of directing you around unfamiliar areas for free.

-Brand name drugs
+Brand name medicines

-It may feel like you are getting better quality when you opt for a brand name, but instead you are paying for a combination of the research the company originally put into developing the drug, and the marketing and advertising it did to build up the brand.
+It may feel like you are getting better quality when you opt for a brand name, but instead, you are paying for a combination of the research the company originally put into developing the drug, and the marketing and advertising it did to build up the brand.